"Primary School is

 PrimaRY School

 Within a dynamic and caring environment each Primary School child is valued and respected as a unique individual.
-Children are encouraged to think, explore and discover in their learning of God’s amazing world.
+Children are encouraged to think, explore and discover as they learn about God’s amazing world.
 The College’s unique three-fold approach to learning, the blending of Reggio Emilia philosophy with explicit direct instruction programs, always maintaining Jesus Christ at the centre, results in a heightened level of engagement within the classroom, encouraging joy and excitement for learning.

 Meet the Head of PRIMARY School